zanedr/front-end-submissions-public/1701/mod-3/self-directed/Justyna-Field/1-checkin.md

 #### Nice To Haves
 What are your reach features?

-Login/Logout Functionality
-Page Router
-Carousel for images
+Login/Logout Functionality, Page Router, Carousel for images

 #### Biggest Challenges
 What do you forsee being the biggest challenges of this project?
 List at least 3 resources you've thought of to help overcome these challenges.